 Oats which contain slow releasing carbohydrates give you energy as your body needs it rather than in one big hit and they’re great combined with fruit or nuts which also provide plenty of good fats.

 As far as breakfast is concerned, you should think outside the cereal box.
-Sugary cereals and toast covered in artificial spreads will give you zero energy for maximum calories, and you’ll find yourself starving again before you’ve even left the house.
+Sugary cereals will give you zero energy for maximum calories, and you’ll find yourself starving again before you’ve even left the house.

 Make smart breakfast choices to give your day the start it needs and to do what’s best for your body.